 Ramos, who is on a reported weekly wage of £463,000, was the highest-paid defender in the world in 2022-23.
 His former Spanish teammate Gerard Pique previously held this record prior to his retirement last year.

 However, he’s played his last game for PSG and he’ll be leaving the club when his contract expires this summer.
 Ramos has been strongly rumoured to follow his old Real Madrid team-mates Cristiano Ronaldo and Karim Benzema to Saudi Arabia, where you’ll imagine he’ll earn a pretty penny.

 CB: David Alaba

 Real Madrid struck one of the bargains of the century when they picked up Alaba on a free transfer from Bayern Munich.
 They rewarded him with a reported weekly wage of £382,000 which makes him the highest-paid defender in La Liga.

 The 30-year-old had a memorable debut campaign with Madrid as they won La Liga, the Supercopa de Espana and the Champions League during the 2021-22 season.
 Year two wasn’t quite so successful, but Alaba did lift more silverware and completed the set with the Copa del Rey and Club World Cup.

 LB: Jordi Alba

-Barcelona have quite the reputation these days for handing out huge contracts and Alba is still one of their highest earners today on a reported weekly wage of £353,000.
+Barcelona have quite the reputation these days for handing out huge contracts and Alba was still one of their highest earners on a reported weekly wage of £353,000.

 In a bid to ease Barcelona’s financial problems in 2021, Alba was one of their players to agree to a wage cut.
 Some reports suggested that Alba reduced his wages by as much as 25% and he also deferred another part of his salary.